 Home >> Research Progress

-Study Reveals Soil Moisture as Principal Water Stress for Vegetation in Central Asia
+Soil Moisture is Principal Water Stress for Vegetation in Central Asia

 2026-04-29

-A research team led by Prof. Guli Jiapaer from the Xinjiang Institute of Ecology and Geography of the Chinese Academy of Sciences, has pinpointed soil moisture as the principal water stress factor for vegetation across Central Asia.
-Their work was published in Agricultural and Forest Meteorology on March 25.
+A research team from the Xinjiang Institute of Ecology and Geography (XIEG) of the Chinese Academy of Sciences has pinpointed soil moisture as the principal water stress factor for vegetation across Central Asia.
+The study, led by Prof. Guli Jiapaer from XIEG, has been recently published in Agricultural and Forest Meteorology.

-The researcher used the Standardized Precipitation Index (SPI), Standardized Soil Moisture Index (SSMI), and Standardized Vapor Pressure Deficit Index (SVDI) as water stress indices for precipitation, soil moisture, and atmospheric moisture, respectively.
-By combining these three indices with data on vegetation structure, greenness, and photosynthesis, they quantified the sensitivity of vegetation to each type of water stresses.
+The researcher used three indices to quantify the sensitivity of vegetation to each type of water stresses: the Standardized Precipitation Index (SPI) for precipitation, the Standardized Soil Moisture Index (SSMI) for soil moisture, and the Standardized Vapor Pressure Deficit Index (SVDI) for atmospheric moisture.
+They then combinied these three indices with data on vegetation structure, greenness, and photosynthesis.

-In cultivated lands, their findings indicate that irrigation remarkably reduced crops sensitivity to soil moisture, and the mitigating effect intensified as irrigation intensity increased.
+In cultivated lands, irrigation made a clear difference.
+It notably reduced crops sensitivity to soil moisture, and this mitigating effect grew stronger with higher irrigation intensity.

-This study enhances our understanding of the sensitivity of Central Asian vegetation to various water stresses and provides a theoretical basis for developing measures to mitigate the adverse consequences of water stresses.
+This study deepens our understanding of how Central Asian vegetation responds to different water stresses and offers a theoretical foundation for designing measures to ease the adverse impacts of water stress.

 Read the full article: https://doi.org/10.1016/j.agrformet.2026.111140